CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab16.md

 - [Azure AI Conversations client library for .NET](https://www.nuget.org/packages/Azure.AI.Language.Conversations)
 - [Azure AI Conversations client library for JavaScript](https://www.npmjs.com/package/@azure/ai-language-conversations)

-This exercise takes approximately **35** minutes.

-## Task 1: Provision an Azure AI Language resource
+### Task 1: Provision an Azure AI Language resource

-If you don't already have one in your subscription, you'll need to provision an **Azure AI Language service** resource in your Azure subscription.
+In this task, you will provision an Azure AI Language service resource in your subscription and collect the keys and endpoint required to use it

 1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account.

-1. If prompted, provide the credentials below:
+1. If prompted with a sign-in window, kindly sign in using the provided Azure credentials

     - **Email/Username:** <inject key="AzureAdUserEmail"></inject>